deepakajaylinux/testpage/docs/source/sftp.rst

 Help command
 -------------------------

 Help command used to find information about a specified command.
-For more information about changes to functionality of Secure File Transfer Protocol(SFTP) under phlagrant the user can use this help command.
+For more information about changes to functionality of Secure File Transfer Protocol(SFTP) under ptvirtualize the user can use this help command.

 .. code-block:: bash

-		phlagrant  sftp help
+		ptvirtualize  sftp help

 The following screen shot guides you.

 .. code-block:: bash

- kevells@corp:/# phlagrant sftp help
+ kevell@corp:/# ptvirtualize sftp help

  ******************************
- Pharaoh Tools - Phlagrant
+ Pharaoh Tools - ptvirtualize
  ******************************